CloudCityMC/SMP/UsefulCommands.md

 `/sethome` | Set your own personal warp!
 `/home` | Teleport to your `/sethome` location!
 `/spawn` | Teleport to the spawn!
-`/menu` | Access the various games and fun parts of RileyCraft!
+`/menu` | Access the various games and fun parts of CloudCity!
 `/fb toggle` | Enables and Disables the Scoreboard `/back` | Go back to where you died.
 `/mcme` | Turn off bossbar mcMMO levels (top of screen)